-These comments can be contrasted with the decision in ON v Marrickville Council [2005] NSWADT 274.
-According to Johnston it was alleged that the Council's processing of development applications breached several IPPs.
+It appears that there will certainly be a limit to how far a person can claim to be aggrieved by conduct that does not involve their own personal information.
+In ON vMarrickville Council20 it was alleged that the Council's processing of development applications breached several IPPs.
 The applicant in the case had not actually provided any personal information to the Council, rather, he argued that he was 'aggrieved' by the Council's development application requirements to provide particular information about the use of premises.
-The Tribunal agreed with the Council, finding that ON did not have standing to bring a review application to the Tribunal as the Council had not collected ON's information.
-Johnston points out:

-"This case illustrates the catch-22 faced by people concerned about the privacy implications of a NSW government policy or practice.
-Unlike the federal Privacy Act 1988, the NSW law provides no injunctive relief - the NSW review process can't be used to change policy or practice to prevent a breach, only to provide a remedy after a breach."
+The Tribunal agreed with the Council, finding that the 'scope' of conduct requires that the conduct must have actually taken place.
+This case illustrates the catch-22 faced by people concerned about the privacy implications of a NSW government policy or practice.
+The PPIPA provides no injunctive relief, so the NSW review process can't be used to change policy or practice to prevent a breach, only to provide a remedy after a breach.

-In relation to the Victorian Act, Little v Melbourne CC (General) [2006] VCAT 2190 involved information collected as a result of an unsolicited letter to the Council raising breaches of the Food Act.
-The Council, relying on s 25 of the Information Privacy Act, contended that Mr Little was complaining about the use and disclosure of personal information of a person other than himself and as a result the Tribunal has no jurisdiction to hear the matter.
-The Tribunal did not agree, stating at [16] that:
+In relation to the Victorian Act, Little v Melbourne CC $(General)^{21}$ involved information collected as a result of an unsolicited letter to the Council raising breaches of the Food Act 1984 (Vic).
+The Council, relying on section 25 of the IPA, contended that Mr Little was complaining about the use and disclosure of personal information of a person other than himself and as a result the Tribunal has no jurisdiction to hear the matter.
+The Tribunal did not agree, stating that:

-"whilst the information it acted on may have concerned persons other than Mr Little, s 25 does not operate in a way that means personal information of Mr Little is therefore excluded from being collected and held."
+"whilst the information it acted on may have concerned persons other than Mr Little, s 25 does not operate in a way that means personal information of Mr Little is therefore excluded from being collected and held."22

-At [16] the Tribunal also concludes that:
+The Tribunal also concludes that:

-"where s 25 provides that an individual (Mr. Little) in respect of whom personal information is held may complain about an interference with the privacy of the individual (Mr Little's privacy), the Tribunal has jurisdiction to entertain the complaint."
+"where s 25 provides that an individual (Mr. Little) in respect of whom personal information is held may complain about an interference with the privacy of the individual (Mr Little's privacy), the Tribunal has jurisdiction to entertain the complaint."23

-In relation to the Commonwealth Privacy Act, the 'person affected' issue also arose in an unpublished decision of the General Insurance Industry Information Privacy Code Compliance Committee1 in which a complainant alleged a breach of the security principle in the Code (identical to NPP4) despite there being no evidence of an improper disclosure of information about the specific individual.
-The committee dismissed the case on the grounds that there could be no breach of the security principle in those circumstances, because the Privacy Act provides that "An act or practice is only an 'interference with the privacy of an individual if it breaches the NPPs (or a Code) in relation to personal information that relates to the individual" (s.13A) (emphasis added).
-However, if this was followed more generally by Commissioners, Tribunals and Courts, the potential value of the laws would be severely reduced.
-No individual would be able to challenge the adequacy of an organisation's security measures unless and until they were actually personally affected by a security breach, in which case the breach of the security principle would simply be collateral to a breach of the disclosure principle.
+In relation to the Commonwealth Privacy Act, the 'person affected' issue also arose in an unpublished decision of the General Insurance Industry Information Privacy Code Compliance Committee24 in which a complainant alleged a breach of the security principle in the Code (identical to NPP4) despite there being no evidence of an improper disclosure of information about the specific individual.
+The committee dismissed the case on the grounds that there could be no breach of the security principle in those circumstances, because section 13A of the Privacy Act provides that "an act or practice is only an interference with the privacy of an individual if it breaches the NPPs (or a Code) in relation to personal information that relates to the